Bandr-Mohammed/AI-image-recognition-model./README.md

 ![Image Alt](https://github.com/Bandr-Mohammed/AI-image-recognition-model./blob/main/Screenshot%20(9).png?raw=true)

 ## Test Result

 ![Image Alt](https://github.com/Bandr-Mohammed/AI-image-recognition-model./blob/main/Screenshot%20(10).png?raw=true)

-The picture used for testing the model was an image of a Samsung phone, the model correctly classified and determined that the image belongs to the Samsung class.
+The picture used for testing the model was an image of a Samsung phone, the model correctly classified and determined that the image belongs to the Samsung class with a confidence score of: 98%.